This is a working document last updated July 3, 2023

 - Implementing methods and controls that, to the extent feasible and appropriate, separate duties among Workforce Members so that the roles of requestor, approver, and implementer are independent.

 - Establishing effective oversight of activities and transactions.

 - When functions cannot be separated, ensuring adequate administrative oversight or other compensating controls are in place to mitigate any identified risks.

 IS-3 Part III, Section 7 identifies specific Human Resource security responsibilities for before, during, and after employment.
 Units are responsible for ensuring that these responsibilities are met for their Workforce Members, even if another Unit is responsible for the actual tasks.

-While UISLs may not oversee HR policies for their unit, they are still responsible for working with their HR resources to ensure that the Unit has consistent processes and procedures in place that address these areas.
+While UISLs may not oversee HR policies for their Unit, they are still responsible for ensuring their Unit works with their HR resources to ensure that the Unit has consistent processes and procedures in place that address these areas.

 A summary follows.
-Please refer to IS-3 for the complete list.
+Please refer to IS-3 (link above) for the complete list.